 Why is it important?

 Business air travel is one of the greatest contributors to an organisation’s carbon footprint.
-This is especially true for the aid sector, which provides assistance worldwide.
-Meetings, training, missions, evacuations, home leave – people travel for many reasons.
 These travels by plane have a carbon footprint that needs to be reduced across institutions, and where indispensable, they must conform to sustainable travel norms.

 What is the solution?